nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 This resource represents a thread pool that can be used to pin operators to run using specific CPU threads.
 This functionality is not supported by the `GreedyScheduler` because it is single-threaded, but it is supported by both the `EventBasedScheduler` and `MultiThreadScheduler`.
 Unlike other resource types, a ThreadPool should **not** be created via `make_resource` ({cpp:func}`C++ <holoscan::Fragment::make_resource>`/{py:func}`Python <holoscan.core.Fragment.make_resource>`), but should instead use the dedicated `make_thread_pool` ({cpp:func}`C++ <holoscan::Fragment::make_resource>`/{py:func}`Python <holoscan.core.Fragment.make_resource>`) method.
 This dedicated method is necessary as the thread pool requires some additional initialization logic that is not required by the other resource types.
 See the section on {ref}`configuring thread pools <configuring-app-thread-pools>` in the user guide for usage.

 - The parameter `initial_size` indicates the number of threads to initialize the thread pool with.

+## Data Logger Resources

+These native resource types are intended to add users in writing their own implementations of the holoscan::DataLogger interface that can be constructed via `Fragment::make_resource` and use Parameters in the same way as other resources (e.g. reading values either from user-provided `Arg` and/or `ArgList` or via reading from the application's provided YAML config).

+### DataLoggerResource

+A base class that can be inherited from to create data loggers where the logging runs synchronously on the same thread that called `Operator::compute`.

+If additional parameters are added in the child class, the user should make sure to call `DataLoggerResource::setup()` within their `setup` method override so that the base parameters are also available.

+- The `serializer` parameter specifies the text serializer used to convert data to string format.
+If not provided, a default SimpleTextSerializer will be created automatically.
+- The `log_inputs` parameter controls whether to log input messages.
+Default is True.
+- The `log_outputs` parameter controls whether to log output messages.
+Default is True.
+- The `log_tensor_data_content` parameter controls whether to log the actual content of tensor data.
+Default is False.
+- The `log_metadata` parameter controls whether to log metadata associated with messages.
+Default is True.
+- The `allowlist_patterns` parameter is a list of regex patterns.
+Only messages matching these patterns will be logged.
+If empty, all messages are allowed.
+- The `denylist_patterns` parameter is a list of regex patterns.
+Messages matching these patterns will be filtered out.
+If `allowlist_patterns` is specified, it takes precedence, and `denylist_patterns` is ignored.

+### AsyncDataLoggerResource

+A base class that can be inherited from to create data loggers where the logging runs asynchronously via a dedicated queue and worker thread that is managed by the logger resource.
+This is likely to be more performant than using `DataLoggerResource` in most cases.

+If additional parameters are added in the child class, the user should make sure to call `AsyncDataLoggerResource::setup()` within their `setup` method override so that the base parameters are also available.

+The AsyncDataLoggerResource inherits all of the parameters from DataLoggerResource and adds the following:

+- The `max_queue_size` parameter specifies the maximum number of entries in the data queue.
+The data queue handles metadata and tensor headers without full tensor content.
+- The `worker_sleep_time` parameter specifies the sleep duration in nanoseconds when the data queue is empty.
+Lower values reduce latency but increase CPU usage.
+- The `queue_policy` parameter controls how queue overflow is handled.
+Can be `kReject` (default) to reject new items with a warning, or `kRaise` to throw an exception.
+In the YAML configuration for this parameter, you can use string values "reject" or "raise" (case-insensitive).
+- The `large_data_max_queue_size` parameter specifies the maximum number of entries in the large data queue.
+The large data queue handles full tensor content for detailed logging.
+- The `large_data_worker_sleep_time` parameter specifies the sleep duration in nanoseconds when the large data queue is empty.
+- The `large_data_queue_policy` parameter controls how large data queue overflow is handled.
+Can be `kReject` (default) to reject new items with a warning, or `kRaise` to throw an exception.
+In the YAML configuration for this parameter, you can use string values "reject" or "raise" (case-insensitive).
+- The `enable_large_data_queue` parameter controls whether to enable the large data queue and worker thread for processing full tensor content.
+- The `shutdown_timeout` parameter specifies the maximum time in nanoseconds to wait for worker threads to shutdown gracefully.